dphummel/dphummel.github.io/_posts/2024-10-25-GenAITechBubble.md

 image: /images/GenAITechBubble.jpg
 tags:
 ---
-# Are We in an Generative AI Technology Bubble?
+# Are We in a Generative AI Technology Bubble?
 In the world of technology, every so often, we experience what is known as a "technology bubble" - a period when the market value of technology companies is inflated and unsustainable, driven by speculation and not by the companies' actual financial performance.
 This can lead to a market correction when investors realize the companies are overvalued.
 The notable example of a technology bubble is the dot-com bubble in the late 1990s.
 Are we seeing the same thing happening with Generative AI?

 ### Generative AI Today